-Euthanasia is a very serious decision, and only administered as a last resort to animals who are suffering and whose quality of life has been diminished to the point that it can no longer be sustained in foster care or an alternative environment (e.g. palliative care), or when the animal shows behavior that cannot be rehabilitated, or lastly if it poses a significant health and safety risk.
-If an animal is admitted to us and due to medical or behavioral problems is unsafe for adoption, along with a trusted veterinarian we will make the decision to humanely euthanize the animal.
+Euthanasia is a very serious decision and only administered as a last resort to animals who are suffering and whose quality of life has been diminished to the point that it can no longer be sustained in foster care or an alternative environment (e.g. palliative care), or when the animal shows behaviour that cannot be rehabilitated, or if it poses a significant health and safety risk.
+If an animal is admitted to us and due to medical or behavioral problems is unsafe for adoption, along with a trusted veterinarian we will decide to humanely euthanize the animal.
 We never turn an animal in need away.

 The BC Humane Society is the outreach partner for Victoria Humane Society and several other organizations.
-VHS does receive partial funding from BC Humane Society, which in turn is also a registered non-profit charity.
+VHS does receive partial funding from BC Humane Society, which is also a registered non-profit charity.
 The Humane Society of Canada or any other organization does not have any authority over or connection to the Victoria Humane Society.
-We all operate independently, and the Victoria Humane Society is run locally, by experienced animal welfare individuals with deep roots in our community.
+We all operate independently and the Victoria Humane Society is run locally by experienced animal welfare individuals with deep roots in our community.